bladeacer/flexcyon/README.md

 I really liked the vibrant colours of the [Halcyon colour scheme](https://halcyon-theme.netlify.app/), and the inky aesthetic of the [Flexoki colour scheme](https://stephango.com/flexoki).
 Hence, I decided to combine the two which started this theme.

 #### Dark Theme only
 Currently, Flexcyon is dark mode only.
-There are plans to add light mode support.
 For more details, see the [Roadmap](https://github.com/bladeacer/flexcyon/tree/master/docs/roadmap.md).

 ## Screenshots
 TODO: Add screenshots